 How Can STRATAFOLIO Help

 STRATAFOLIO can help you not only with keeping track of each one of your tenant security deposits from each one of your units but also with aggregating your security deposits liabilities across your entire organization.
-With STRATAFOLIO, in just a few clicks of your mouse, you are able to view your global security deposit liabilities for which your organization is liable.
+With STRATAFOLIO, in just one click of your mouse, you are able to view your global security deposit liabilities for which your organization is liable.
 Or, you can keep drilling down to find out what the liability is per each legal entity, asset, building or unit.

 With STRATAFOLIO, you will reduce countless headaches and eliminate wasted time from you and your team when you need to reconcile account balances for each property.
 STRATAFOLIO tracks the money received as a deposit when the tenant moves in.
 Likewise, we track the deposit returned to the tenant when they leave the unit.
 If the tenant is responsible for repairs on that unit, STRATAFOLIO will track that as well, and we will adjust your security deposit liability accordingly.